-Skywalker is one of the most popular trampoline brand around.
+Skywalker is one of the most popular trampoline brands around.
 Owners rave about how safe and durable these trampolines are.

 But is it the right one for you?
 And if so – which size and shape should you get?

-Read this guide to find out.
+Read this review and guide (new for 2017!) to find out.
 Or if you already know you want one…

 - What should you look for in a trampoline?

 - Are Skywalker trampolines safe?

 - What sizes and shapes does Skywalker have?